pranavubarhande/coupon-project-be/README.md

 4. Check applicable coupons for a sample cart
 5. Apply a specific coupon to the cart using its ID
 6. Optionally update/delete a coupon

+Note: When creating or updating a coupon, you can optionally provide an `expiry_date` (YYYY-MM-DD).
+If set, the coupon is valid through that date; after that it won’t appear in applicable results and cannot be applied.

 ## Database